naragurgel/workout_prescription/README.md

 ## Add Exercise (Staff member)

-- Where you can add an item to the list of exercices.
+- Where you can add an item to the list of exercises.

 ![image](https://github.com/naragurgel/workout_prescription/assets/112726044/60a8be4d-dff3-4f03-8be3-86d71ee62756)